datahub-v2/frontend/docs/features/views.md

 ]
 ```

 In the `spec` property of the views, you also can set suffixes for axis ticks.
 For example, you might have numbers that are in billions so you want to append `B` letter for all tick labels.
-You'd simply have `ySuffix` or `xSuffix` property in your `spec`:
+You'd simply have `ySuffix` or `xSuffix` property in your `spec` (see the snippet below).
+Another common situation would be if you need to set custom axis titles, for which we have `xTitle` and `yTitle` properties:

 ```javascript
 ...